MussieTeka/HummingBird/README.md

 I would like to thank the following resources and individuals for their help and inspiration:

-- Cindy Shin on https://www.behance.net/gallery/29845175/CC-Global-Summit-2015 for providing the original design that served as the inspiration for our project.
+- <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">Cindy Shin:</a> for providing the original design that served as the inspiration for our project.
-- Unsplash (https://unsplash.com/) for the beautiful pictures used in our project.
+- <a href="https://unsplash.com/">Unsplash:</a> for the beautiful pictures used in this project.
-- Flaticon (https://www.flaticon.com/) for the icons used in our project.
+- <a href="https://www.flaticon.com/">Flaticon:</a>for the icons used in our project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **Can I modify and redistribute this project?**